-Vehicles 5 years

-Photocopier 5 years
+Vehicles 5 years Photocopier 5 years

-Computer and other equipment 3 years

 When conditions indicate that a tangible capital asset is impaired, the net carrying amount of the tangible capital asset shall be written down to the asset's fair value or replacement cost.
 The write-downs of tangible capital assets shall be accounted for as expenses in the statement of operations.
 A write-down shall not be reversed.
-No impairment losses have been identified by the Society for the year ended June 30, 2021.
+No impairment losses have been identified by the Society for the year ended June 30, 2023.